wasabi-neko/nyc-tlc-airflow-demo/README.md

 And thats it!
 Every thing should be up and running.

-The Airflow Webserver should be visible at `localhost:8080`
+The Airflow Webserver should be visible at `localhost:8080` by default

 For more information about the Airflow with docker compose see: [airflow/howto/docker-compose](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html)